 This week I have been talking with my Old Testament students about Israelite law in its ancient Near Eastern context, as well as the meaning of biblical law in Christian and Jewish tradition today.
 In this brief three minute video, Rabbi Arthur Green provides a lovely discussion of how he understands the law texts in relation to faith and practice.
 The word “halakhah” is the word used in the Jewish community to refer to Jewish law, but more literally means the path that a person walks.

 Recently, I have been exploring the fascinating world of natural history.
 The earth and its origins are something I have always wanted to learn more about, but haven’t had the time.
 I just came across a fascinating article by biology professor, Jeff Duff, that talks about how legendary tales of Leviathan or dragons might have developed.
-The Young Earth Creationist museum in Kentucky built by Ken Ham treats fire-breathing dragons as real.
-He and other YEC also believe the earth was created in six literal days and is only 6,000 years old.
-That means they are forced to conclude human beings and dinosaurs lived at the same time.
-This flies in the face of science.
-Dinosaurs lived long before human beings.
-So, where did some of the legendary stories of creatures come from?
+So, where did some of the legendary stories of these creatures come from?
 What about the Bible’s mention of Leviathan or lion type creatures with wings?

 As Adrienne Mayor points out in her book The First Fossil Hunters: Dinosaurs, Mammoths, and Myth in Greek and Roman Times, a likely explanation is that people in antiquity encountered bones and fossils of dinosaurs and imagined creative scenarios of what the creatures might have been like.
 Read the article discussing Mayor’s book on the very cool blog Naturalis Historia for the whole scoop.